Roakz/mern-boiler-backend/README.md

 The boilerplate is set up in an MVC Archtiectural pattern.

 **to do**

-- set up a pubkey for github before continuing and push it up
-- refactor the routes functions into a controller.
 - set up a models directory and build a schema.
 - initialize the schema with some data ... look into seeds?
 - get it working so it seeds and the data is passed through and rendered